 If you have a chance to get trained as a referee, go for it.
 One of the mantras you’ll learn is that the laws of soccer aren’t about who did what — they’re about what we do next to keep playing.

 But if you think you can win, and the kids have the hunger for it, and you don’t get rained out, then it’s time for grit.
-Before, you set up practice so that

 It’s easy, and tempting, to overcoach your own kid.
 Most coaches will, for the first few years.
 Here’s an article about it.
 In summary: